ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 ## Some use cases for `stabby`

-### Developping plugins
+### Developing plugins

 I've been rather vocal that I consider __Inter Process Communications__-based plugins to be a much better approach to a modern plugin system, notably because by spawning plugins in distinct processes, you can ensure that they don't crash the host process, nor cause the host process to misbehave.
-Not only that, but they get you ready to export your plugins to separate machines, and allow plugins to be developped in any language that supports your IPC of choice.
+Not only that, but they get you ready to export your plugins to separate machines, and allow plugins to be developed in any language that supports your IPC of choice.

 Still, IPC plugins require the messages between host and plugins to be serialized and passed over some form of IPC, both of which are going to cause overhead.
 This overhead tends to scale with the size of exchanged messages, and can get high if your plugins need to work on very large chunks of memory that can't be otherwise shared between processes.

-I consider `stabby` to be your best pick if you plan on developping dynamically linked plugins written in Rust.
+I consider `stabby` to be your best pick if you plan on developing dynamically linked plugins written in Rust.

 If that is your plan, my advice is to create a `project-plugin-core` crate where you define your plugins API as a trait:
 ```rust